wayland/Raku-TOP/Developing.md

 		Positional
 *	Clean up; this means that any debugging statements are removed, or somehow disabled
-*	Write up a nice Changelog entry named after your branch/issue.
+*	Write up a nice Changelog entry (in Changelog.md) named after your branch/issue.
 Things that might help prompt your memory:
 	*	Original ticket you're resolving
 	*	Diffs
 	*	Changelog messages